 The radios use GFSK (Gaussian Frequency Shift Keying) for transmission on a particular frequency.

 The TDM works by dividing up time into slices, based on multiples of 16 microsecond ticks.
 The time slicing is designed to give a maximum dwell time on any frequency of 0.4s (this is to meet US regulations).
 The TDM algorithm then works as follows:

-- the transmit channels are organised into a random sequence based on
+the transmit channels are organised into a random sequence based on the

 In some regions you may need to know the distribution of radiated energy within each channel.
 That depends on a number of factors, but mostly the frequency deviation used for the GFSK modulation.
 The following formula will give you an estimate of the frequency deviation:

 frequency_deviation = air_data_rate * 1.2 min freq deviation = 40 max freq deviation = 159